AmitayBohadana/Aave_Liquidator/README.md

    2. To liquidate and then sell the asset on Uniswap (or any other uniswap clone by configuration)
    3. To do the above using flashloan. take a laon, liquidate, sell the asset on Uniswap and pay back the loan and the leftovers are profits.

-   *Important to notice: when I change the oracle price from the MockAggregator I do not change the price of the asset on uniswap.
+* Important to notice:
-      so it is possible that on a forked mainnet without enteties that are doing arbitrage the liquidation transaction will LOOSE money. but in realety it shoudn't
+   when oracle price is changed using MockAggregator the asset price on Uniswap DO NOT change. it is possible that on a forked mainnet without enteties that are doing arbitrage the liquidation transaction will LOOSE money. but in realety it shoudn't

 * Test file Senario: